 For the protection and safety of our students, parents must sign their child in and out at each session he/she attends.
 Parents MUST notify the staff if someone different will be providing transportation for your child.
 Family members or friends who provide transportation should be prepared to present a photo ID, if requested by our teaching staff before the child is released.

-To ensure the safety of your children, prevent traffic congestion and potential accidents, we ask that parents enter through the Congregational Church parking lot on Main Street and drive past the back of the church building into the preschool parking lot.
+To ensure the safety of your children, prevent traffic congestion and potential accidents, we ask that parents enter through the South Congregational Church parking lot on Main Street and drive past the back of the church building into the preschool parking lot.
 Parents should park and walk children into the building through the double doors next to the ramp.
 After signing the child in, parents should exit the preschool parking lot on to High Street.

 Prompt arrival and departure is important!
 On time arrival allows our teachers to make the most of the children’s day; children walk in with their classmates and join in the introduction to the day’s activities.
 Punctuality also helps with separation anxiety.